What Is Construction Timesheet Tracking?

 No — and no tool should claim to, because the WH-347 requires a signed Statement of Compliance attesting to the accuracy of reported wages, which is the contractor's legal responsibility.
 What extraction provides is the structured data the form needs: worker name, classification, hours per day (regular and overtime), rate of pay, and project identification — all in a format that can populate WH-347 fields or import directly into certified payroll software like LCPtracker, eMars, Miter, or Payroll4Construction.
 The certification step remains the contractor's responsibility, but the data entry step that introduces the errors triggering certification failures is eliminated.
 Under the Davis-Bacon Act, certified payroll records must be retained for at least three years after project completion — extraction creates a digital audit trail, including the original timesheet photo, that paper alone cannot provide.

-Can extraction calculate overtime automatically based on daily or weekly thresholds?
+Can extraction calculate overtime automatically based on daily and weekly thresholds?

 Yes, when the tool supports computed columns.
 Construction overtime rules are jurisdiction-specific: federal projects under Davis-Bacon require 1.5× after 40 hours/week; California requires 1.5× after 8 hours/day and 40 hours/week, with double-time after 12 hours/day; union agreements may have entirely different thresholds.
 A tool with computed column capability lets you define a column like "OT Hours (hours > 8/day × 1.5; hours > 40/week × 1.5)" and the AI applies the calculation during extraction, producing a column of overtime totals alongside the regular hours.
 This requires the AI to sum daily entries per worker, determine which hours cross the threshold, and calculate the result — all within the extraction pass, so the output is ready for payroll without a separate spreadsheet calculation.

-From the Jobsite Card to the Certified Payroll Report
+From the Job-Site Card to the Payroll System

-Construction timesheet extraction isn't about replacing your payroll software — Sage 300, Viewpoint, ADP, and Paychex do their jobs well.
-It's about closing the gap between where construction labor data originates (a paper card on a job site, filled out with a ballpoint pen) and where it needs to land (a structured row in your payroll system, a line on a WH-347, a cost allocation in your job cost ledger).
-That gap is currently bridged by human keystrokes — each carrying a 1-3% chance of error, multiplied across hundreds of fields per payroll run.
-The American Payroll Association puts the cost of manual timesheet errors at 1-8% of total payroll.
-On a $2 million annual labor budget, that's $20,000 to $160,000 in recoverable cost — before counting the compliance exposure from misclassified hours on prevailing wage projects, or the corrupted job cost data that produces wrong estimates for the next bid.
+Construction timesheet tracking is not about replacing your payroll software.
+Sage 300, Viewpoint, ADP, and Paychex do their jobs well.
+It is about closing the gap between where construction labor data originates — a paper card on a job site, filled out with a ballpoint pen — and where it needs to land: a structured row in your payroll system, a line on a WH-347, a cost allocation in your job cost ledger.
+That gap is currently bridged by human keystrokes, each carrying a 1-3% chance of error, multiplied across hundreds of fields per payroll run.

 The technology to read a construction timesheet — to understand its grid structure, decipher job-site handwriting, extract craft classifications, and output cost-coded structured data — exists today without templates, without training, and across any timesheet format.
 The best way to evaluate whether it fits your payroll workflow is to test it on your actual timesheets — particularly the difficult ones: the crew card with classifications scrawled in the margin, the subcontractor PDF that prints as an image, the card where a 4 looks like a 9.
-Upload a sample construction timesheet and see the structured data you get back — or start with our step-by-step guide to timesheet extraction.
+Upload a sample construction timesheet and see the structured data you get back — or start with our step-by-step guide to timesheet extraction with the Google Sheets add-on.